theoweiss/apt-repo/README.md

 ```
 If you use jdeb make sure that the jdeb plugin is executed before apt-repo.
 Normally this could be achieved by registering it prior to the apt-repo plugin in the plugins order.

-The plugin will find all deb files in your ${project.build.directory} and will
+The apt-repo plugin will find all deb files in your ${project.build.directory} and will
 generate a file named "Release" and a file named
 "Packages.gz" in the ${project.build.directory}.

 Add something like this to your apt sources.list:
 ```
 deb http://192.168.1.100:8000/${my.project.dir}/target/ /